 The RISC-V torture utility generates random RISC-V assembly streams, compiles them, runs them on both the Spike functional model and the SW simulator, and verifies identical program behavior.
 The torture utility can also be configured to run continuously for stress-testing.
-The torture utility exists within the utilities directory.
+The torture utility exists within the tools directory.
+To run torture tests, run make in the simulation directories: